elvisburrniku/Clientlly-Webpage/replit.md

 ✓ COMPLETED comprehensive trial button redirection to internal trial page (July 27, 2025) ✓ UPDATED data protection page: one "Buy Now" button (to /subscribe) and one "Start Your Trial" button (to /trial) (July 27, 2025)
-✓ MODERATELY reduced yellow background section height on subscribe page for better proportions (July 27, 2025) ✓ ADDED full-width yellow background section to landing page hero content ending at "while simplifying your financial management" with sparkle animations (July 27, 2025)
+✓ MODERATELY reduced yellow background section height on subscribe page for better proportions (July 27, 2025) ✓ ADDED edge-to-edge full-width yellow background section to landing page hero content ending at "while simplifying your financial management" with sparkle animations (July 27, 2025)
 ✓ Updated all "Start Your Trial" buttons across entire website to redirect to internal /trial page ✓ Eliminated all external Replit trial system links - complete transition to internal trial flow ✓ Updated both desktop and mobile navigation trial buttons on all pages: landing, about, contact, login, subscribe, trial, compare-features